 Image strengths should, ideally, be at least 300 dots per inch; those below 200 dots per inch may produce fuzzy images in print.
 Please supply image files at at least 100% of the intended printed size.
 We are unable to enlarge images by more than 5% from the original size supplied without a corresponding loss of quality.
 Please provide for each image a few words of text to explain its content (the legend) and say where it came from (the credit).

-When submitting figures such as graphs, scattergrams, and histograms please provide the numerical data on which they are based.
+When submitting figures such as graphs, scattergrams, and histograms, please provide the numerical data on which they are based.
 We may decide that data presented in a histogram would be clearer and more useful in a table.
-The BMJ redraws all technical figures and line drawings, so please supply these in a clear enough format for our artist to follow.
+The BMJ redraws some technical figures and line drawings, so please supply these in a clear enough format for our artist to follow.

 We will not change any feature, person, or situation in an image with the intent to deceive by altering appearance or activity.
 Nor will we enhance or alter a clinical picture except to remove extraneous and distracting parts of the image.
 Journals have been cropping images in this way for decades, since long before the advent of digital photography.
 We do not enhance radiographs because they are not enhanced in real clinical practice.
 This means, however, that we will often have to decline to publish radiographs.
 They do not tend to reproduce well in print unless they are of very high resolution and quality.